efrecon/dew/README.md

 # Docker EveryWhere, `dew`

-We are in 2021!
+We are past 2020!
 Docker can be used to provide the same working environment across platforms. `dew` aims at development workflows consisting of Docker containers based on images with the tooling of your requiring.
 These containers will run from within the current directory and as your current user inside the